 Do these need to be included in the subscription request by the consumer?
 Are these required, optional or conditional?

 SA4 Answer: No, data exposure restriction dimensions are not included in the subscription request by the event consumer.
-These are properties of Data Access Profiles provisioned in the Data Collection AF, that are not explicitly known to or selectable by the event consumer.
+These are properties of Data Access Profiles, provisioned in the Data Collection AF, that are not explicitly known to or selectable by the event consumer.

 If they are not the input parameters included in the subscription request, then what information needs to be provided by the consumer for each of the events?